-A termination of tenancy is a termination of the lease or refused to renew the lease or rental agreement prior to the expiration of the lease term.
-Owners/Managers can only terminate the tenancy of a tenant of a permanently affordable rental housing unit for "Good Cause", as defined in §92.253(c) which includes:
+A termination of tenancy is a termination of the lease prior to the expiration of the lease term.
+The Owner/Manager/Landlord may only terminate tenancy for "Good Cause", which includes:

-- A serious or repeated violation of the terms and conditions of the lease; - Violation of applicable Federal, state, or local law; - Completion of the tenancy period for transitional housing; or - Other good cause, as defined by the city and outlined in the lease.
+- A serious or repeated violation of the terms and conditions of the lease. - Violation of applicable Federal, state, or local law. - Completion of the tenancy period for transitional housing; or - Other good cause, as defined by the city, Owner/Manager/Landlord and outlined in the lease.

-When good cause exists, an Owner/Manager may terminate tenancy by:
+When "Good Cause" exists, an Owner/Manager/Landlord may terminate tenancy by:

-- Serving written notice upon the tenant at least sixty (60) days before the termination of tenancy.
-This notice must specify the grounds for the termination. - Documenting the property files with justification for terminating the lease and a copy of the 60-day written notice to the tenant.
+- Serving written notice upon the tenant at least thirty (30) days before the termination of tenancy.
+This notice must specify the grounds for the termination. - Documenting the justification for terminating the lease and a copy of the 30- day written notice to the tenant and maintaining documentation in the tenant file